10th & Osage station: Station layout

-It serves a mostly residential neighborhood; however, immediately across the street from the station is a Denver landmark, the Buckhorn Exchange, one of the city's oldest restaurants.
-Visible to the west of the station, but fenced off from foot traffic, is the Burnham Shops of the Union Pacific Railroad, which was their second largest locomotive facility at the time of the railroad's last merger.
+10th & Osage Station is located in the La Alma-Lincoln Park neighborhood.
+Immediately across the Osage Street from the station is the Buckhorn Exchange, a Denver landmark and the city's oldest restaurant.
+Visible to the west of the station, but fenced off from foot traffic, is the Burnham Yard of the Union Pacific Railroad, which was once the railroad's second largest locomotive facility.
+There are no bus connections from this station.